0yzh/boilerplate/README.md

 ## Install dependencies

-On the command line, navigate to the newly create `boilerplate` folder and run npm install:
+On the command line, navigate to the newly created `boilerplate` folder and run npm install:

 ```shell
 cd prod